 The most popular gifts are, of course, cards, chocolates, and flowers.
 The first written Valentines appeared in the 15th century.
 The oldest known valentine that still exists today is the note written by Charles, Duke of Orleans (as it was already mentioned).
 In a few years, King Henry V asked a writer John Lydgate to create a valentine poem for Catherine of Valois.
 By the middle of the 18th century, the tradition of exchanging handwritten notes on this day became rather popular.
 And of course, with the appearance of ready-made printed cards at the beginning of the 20th-century valentines became accessible to anyone.
 In the USA Esther A. Howland is known as the “Mother of the Valentine.”
 She began selling handmade valentines in the middle of the 19th century.

 She made beautiful scrap cards with ribbons, lace and colorful picture

-Mass production of chocolates for Valentine’s Day started with the famous Cadbury company.
-Surprisingly, brothers George and Richard Cadbury, who transformed chocolate from a substance that people drank to the best Valentine’s gift boxes, grew up in a very strict family.
+Mass production of chocolates started with the famous Cadbury company.
+Surprisingly, brothers George and Richard Cadbury, who transformed chocolate from a substance that people drank to the best gift boxes, grew up in a very strict family.
 Their father came from Quakers family and the rules in the family were rather severe.
 However, Cadburys started producing heart-shaped boxes with chocolates and started a tradition that has been lasing until today.
-When they took over their father’s tea business, they switched to chocolate, which has become the most popular Valentine’s Day gift of all times.
+When they took over their father’s tea business, they switched to chocolate, which has become the most popular gift of all times.
 So, what kind of chocolate should you pick for your sweetheart?
-There is such a variety at the market nowadays that it is easy to get lost.
+There is such a variety in the market nowadays that it is easy to get lost.